patmc225/Version-Control-Skills-Lab/README.md

 Individuals can contribute to this code by forking this repository and creating their own directory.
 After creating their own directory, they can commit their files and open a pull request to be approved to allow the contribution.

-Software is licensed through the University of Pittsburgh.
+Software used was jupyterhub licensed through the University of Pittsburgh.

+The MIT license was chosen in order to allow users to use the code for any purpose.
+The code of conduct utilized in this repository conveys the principles that the original contributers stated below will follow.
+Additionally, the code of conduct contains how breaches of the conduct will be handled.

 Group Members:
 Patrick McKeever and Dailynn Tejeda